-Registered Nurse Job Duties
+Registered Nurse Job Activities

 Registered nurses are the largest occupation in the medical delivery system.
-RNs practice in many different medical settings, namely Tioga ND hospitals, private practices, outpatient clinics, nursing homes and even schools.
-Their basic duty is to aid doctors in the treatment of their patients.
-However, the particular duties of a registered nurse will depend on their job or specialization along with where they work.
-A portion of the functions of an RN may include:
+RNs practice in a large number of different medical environments, namely Tappen ND hospitals, family practices, outpatient clinics, nursing homes and even schools.
+Their basic job is to help doctors in the care of their patients.
+Having said that, the particular duties of a registered nurse will depend on their job or specialization as well as where they work.
+A portion of the duties of an RN may include:

 - Providing medications

 - Supervising LPNs, LVNs and nurse aides